 Following the audit and research phases, I dived into low-fidelity designs.
 Allowing me to quickly explore solutions and patterns, focusing purely on utility and usability, instead of aesthetics.
 The product lead supported this phase with customer insights and stakeholder management.
 While the engineering lead provided guidance on technical limitations and achievable solutions.

-Iterating in low-fidelity resulted in a opinionated solution which was presented to product, design, and engineering teams.
+Iterating in low-fidelity resulted in an opinionated solution which was presented to product, design, and engineering teams.
 We presented it as our best solution but urged everyone to critique and share their unique insights.
 Within a one week timeframe, 40 people reviewed the solution.
 Designers shared insights on how the solution would work in the areas of the product they were most familiar with, while others questioned specific patterns.
 Product managers and engineers highlighted new use cases emerging in their teams.
 The presentation helped us refined the solution, deepened our understanding of crucial use cases, and gained support across the company.

 The Solution